 Medicaid Service Provider Opportunities

-If you'd like to become one of our Medicaid-funded providers—such as a Home Care Agency, Pest Control Provider, Moving Company, or Home Cleaning Service—please see the entire list of services, applications, and sample contracts on ALTSA’s Information for Potential Medicaid Contractors page.
+If you'd like to become one of our Medicaid-funded providers—such as a Home Care Agency, Pest Control Provider, Moving Company, or Home Cleaning Service—please see the entire list of services, applications, and sample contracts on HCLA’s Information for Potential Medicaid Contractors page.

 Applications are accepted at any time for our five-county region.
 Completed application packets and supporting documents can be sent to: